verdaux/BookNotes/Phrases/Impressors 15.md

 - [ ] let’s not pretend you didn’t get your sylvia plath recommendations from the internet as well.
 - [ ] we’re evolved monkeys living in a spinning rock in a corner of the universe, it’s really not that deep.
 - [ ] Makes me want to slap them backhanded
+- [ ] This was a pilgrimage for my earnestly francophile friends